godotengine/godot-docs/classes/class_os.rst

 Description
 -----------

 Operating System functions.
-OS wraps the most common functionality to communicate with the host operating system, such as the clipboard, video driver, date and time, timers, environment variables, execution of binaries, command line, etc.
+OS wraps the most common functionality to communicate with the host operating system, such as the clipboard, video driver, timers, environment variables, execution of binaries, command line, etc.

 Tutorials
 ---------